5 Easy Ways of Beating Altitude Sickness in Mexico City: What to Know

 What is altitude sickness?

-There are actually a few different types of altitude illnesses, but for the purposes of this article, we’ll be referring to acute mountain sickness (AMS).
 AMS is a medical condition that occurs when someone ascends to higher altitudes too quickly for their body to adjust.
-It’s most common at altitudes above 2,400 meters (8,000 feet).
-It is primarily caused by reduced oxygen levels and lower air pressure at higher elevations.
+Altitude sickness is most common at elevations above 2,400 meters (8,000 feet).

 The most common symptoms of altitude illness include headaches, dizziness, nausea, fatigue, and shortness of breath.
-In severe cases, these symptoms can be associated with more severe altitude-related conditions like high altitude pulmonary edema (HAPE) or high altitude cerebral edema (HACE), which require immediate medical attention.

-Altitude sickness can affect anyone, regardless of age or fitness level.
+Altitude sickness can affect anyone, regardless of their age or fitness level.
 It’s wise for travelers to be aware of its risks and take appropriate precautions when venturing to high-altitude destinations like Mexico City.

 Like I said before, I always felt “off” when I visited Mexico City, but it wasn’t until my third or fourth visit that I realized it was likely due to the altitude.
-I’ve lived at sea level almost all my life (except when I lived in Xalapa, Veracruz, which is a moderate-altitude city).
-I usually experience a headache and fatigue when I get to Mexico City, but, as you know, those symptoms can be indicative of all kinds of things!

 If you’re headed to Mexico City from a lower altitude, be aware of the possibility of altitude sickness and use the following advice to minimize or treat your symptoms.
-If you’re already accustomed to high elevations, hopefully you won’t experience these symptoms!

-Related Reading: The Perfect 4 Day Itinerary for Mexico City
+Related Reading: The Perfect 4-Day Itinerary for Mexico City

 How do you prevent altitude sickness in Mexico City?